|

 (click on a thumbnail to enlarge)

-Pat is calm by nature.
+Pat was calm by nature.

 He grew into those ears!
-In fact, he now has some of the smallest, cutest ears I've
+In fact, he

-ever seen on a horse!
+ever seen on a horse.
 Pat was about two weeks old here, July 1990.

 Pat (age 2 months here) and his half sister Mimi had great fun with the big box our new washer came in